OnomaAI/Illustrious-Lumina/README.md

    Thes files can be found in our [Hugging Face](https://huggingface.co/OnomaAIResearch/Illustrious-Lumina-v0.03) and are essential for running the model.

-Make sure you have requested and received access to the Hugging Face models before proceeding with the setup.

 Make sure you have a requested and reveived access to these models on HuggingFace before proceeding with the setup.

 ## Important Notes